Zinabuf/GCIM/README.md

 ~~~

 <div align="justify">The exposure variable and the covariate that used to addust also should look like the following data format as expressed in GxEprs
-For reproducibility, the exposure and covariate data should be organized in the following file format, for example:</div> 'Qcov_discovery.txt'.
+For reproducibility, the exposure and covariate data should be organized in the following file format, for example:</div> 'Qexp_dis_cov.txt'.

 ~~~
    FID IID   Exposure    Exposure_square Conf_1 Conf_2 Conf_3 Conf_4  Conf_5